Skip to Main Content

 The Dial

 Sophomore Charlie Napach and freshman Matthew Guzman engage in a fun game of ping pong in the student lounge.
-Mathew has made the lounge a regular part of his daily routine, spending up to two hours there to socialize and interact with other students.
+Matthew has made the lounge a regular part of his daily routine, spending up to two hours there to socialize and interact with other students.
 "It's a great place to relax, but if you really need to focus without distractions, I'd recommend the library," Mathew said.

 The Student Lounge Offers a Clean Slate